V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – nkanikina : injunction, obligation, precept

-– nkani-nkani : intention, intent
+– nkani-nkani : intention, purpose, intent

 – nkankala : fence made from palm branch with braided leaves